skienzmatishun/rippreport/content/p/russian-roulette-fairhope-style-rerun/index.md

 Kant has always used lawsuits to beat people back and it works about 90% of the time, until you run into a Breland, Dyas or Ripp.
 Kant used our insurance company to cover those costs and even that resulted in yet more lawsuits by the city’s insurance carrier.
 One insurance company dropped the city as a carrier due to the unethical practices of city hired attorneys and the mayor.

-[Link Expired] High court rules against Fairhope in development suit - Lagniappe Mobile
+[Link Expired]  Fairhope settles with former insurer over ‘Dyas Triangle’ legal fees  - Lagniappe Mobile

-<a href="https://www.google.com/search?q=Fairhope+settles+with+former+insurer+over+%27Dyas+Triangle%27+legal+fees">Updated source for "High court rules against Fairhope in development suit - Lagniappe Mobile"</a>
+<a href="https://www.google.com/search?q=Fairhope+settles+with+former+insurer+over+%27Dyas+Triangle%27+legal+fees"> Fairhope settles with former insurer over ‘Dyas Triangle’ legal fees "</a>

 Fairhope City Council is playing Russian Roulette with the chamber full.
 If they do not settle the case and the appeal process favors Mr Breland, taxpayers are going to cover the mistakes of a failed council.